-Also aware that establishment of vocational training and sports centres will immensely empower the hardworking youths and women of Askira-Uba/ Hawul Federal Constituency;
+Also aware that establishment of vocational training and sports centres will immensely empower the hardworking youths and women of Askira-Uba/Hawul Federal Constituency;

-- (i) urge the Federal Ministry of Humanitarian Affairs, Disaster Management and Social Development (FMHDS), National Directorate of Employment (NDE) and other relevant Agencies to establish vocational training and sports centres in Askira-Uba and Hawul Local Government Areas of Borno State; - (ii) also urge the Northeast Development Commission (NEDC) to consider as a matter of strategic importance, massive construction of modern vocational training and sports centres in the BAY (Borno, Adamawa and Yobe) States; and - (iii) mandate the Committees on North-East Development Commission, Emergency and Disaster Preparedness, Internally Displaced Persons and Refugees (|DPs) and Labour, Employment and Productivity when constituted to ensure compliance.
+- (i) urge the Federal Ministry of Humanitarian Affairs, Disaster Management and Social Development (FMHDS), National Directorate of Employment (NDE) and other relevant Agencies to establish vocational training and sports centres in Askira-Uba and Hawul Local Government Areas of Borno State; - (ii) also urge the Northeast Development Commission (NEDC) to consider as a matter of strategic importance, massive construction of modern vocational training and sports centres in the BAY (Borno, Adamawa and Yobe) States; - (iii) further urge the North East Development Commission to as a matter of urgency consider massive construction of modern vocational training and sports centres in Adamawa, Bauchi, Borno, Gombe, Taraba and Yobe States; and - (iv) mandate the Committees on North-East Development Commission, Emergency and Disaster Preparedness, Internally Displaced Persons and Refugees (IDPs) and Labour, Employment and Productivity (when constituted) to ensure compliance (HR.
+130/07/2023).